Reporting Fertilizer Tonnage

 - Electronic Reporting Instructions

-- MDARD Fertilizer Inspection and Water Quality Exemption Form - Save this PDF file to your computer's hard drive (right click the link and choose Save Target As).
+- MDARD Fertilizer Inspection and Water Quality Exemption Form - Save this PDF file to your computer's hard drive.
 Email completed form to MDARD-Tonnage@michigan.gov.

 Inspection fees are used to help pay for the fertilizer and soil conditioner inspection and sampling activities of the Michigan Department of Agriculture & Rural Development (MDARD).
 MDARD routinely inspects manufacturers and distributors of agricultural and specialty (non farm use) fertilizers for compliance with labeling, storage and other requirements that protect consumers and the environment and enable fair competition.
 The MDARD Inspection staff also collects fertilizer samples that are tested for nutrient guarantees on labels.